pagezero-dev/pagezero/README.md

 | -------------------- | -------------------- |
 | CLOUDFLARE_API_TOKEN | Cloudflare API token |

-> ℹ️ Cloudflare API token can be obtained through Cloudflare dashboard, under "Manage account / Account API Tokens".
+> ℹ️ Cloudflare API token can be obtained through the Cloudflare dashboard, under "Manage account / Account API Tokens".
 You have to create the token there.
-Token will require the following permissions: D1:Edit, Cloudflare Pages:Edit
+The token will require the following permissions: D1:Edit, Cloudflare Pages:Edit

 In "Settings / Secrets and variables / Dependabot" set the following SECRETS: